Cong slams PM Modi for taking dig at opposition alliance; says he has started 'hating India' | Politics

 Speaking in the Rajya Sabha, Congress president Mallikarjun Kharge said while ''we are talking about Manipur, which is burning'', the prime minister is ''talking about East India (Company) and saying INDIA means East India (Company)''.

 Later, in a tweet in Hindi, Kharge said, ''While we are talking about Manipur, the prime minister, outside the House, is calling 'INDIA' as 'East India Company'.
 The Congress party has always been with 'Mother India' i.e. 'Bharat Mata'.'' ''The slaves of the British were the political ancestors of the BJP.
-Prime Minister Modi, stop diverting the attention of the country with your rhetoric.
-Narendra Modiji, speak about Manipur in Parliament, do not belittle the dignity of the post of prime minister by calling INDIA, that is Bharat, good or bad,'' the Congress president tweeted.
+Prime Minister Modi, stop diverting the country's attention with your rhetoric.
+Narendra Modiji, speak about Manipur in Parliament, do not belittle the dignity of the prime minister's post by calling INDIA, that is Bharat, good or bad,'' the Congress president said.

+In a video released by the Congress, Kharge said, ''Why is he (Modi) rattled by the name of our alliance INDIA, if he thinks there is nothing in a name?
+This means that with the opposition meetings being held successfully in Patna and in Bengaluru, they (BJP) are getting rattled and scared.
+They are saying all this in their fear and recalling East India Company and Indian Mujahideen.'' ''They are aligned with the ideology that helped the East India Company and the British.
+They did not participate in the Quit India movement and the freedom movement.
+And the people of the ideology that killed (Mahatma) Gandhiji are telling us that we are directionless.
+We are not directionless, we show the way.
+Prime Minister Modi has become directionless,'' he added.

+Kharge urged Modi to speak on Manipur and said that is why ''we have called for a debate under Rule 267, in which voting can also take place''.

 Modi slammed the Indian National Developmental Inclusive Alliance (INDIA) as the most directionless the country has ever seen and cited reviled names, such as East India Company and Indian Mujahideen, to assert that people cannot be misled merely by the use of the country's name.